Mega Millions $625M jackpot largest in nearly 2 years

 The jackpots promoted by lotteries refer to the winnings of those who opt for annuities paid out over 30 years.
 Nearly all jackpot winners actually take the cash option, which would be an estimated $458.8 million for Mega Millions and $411.4 million for Powerball.

-Those dreaming of instant wishes might want to remember that the odds of winning Powerball are one in 292.2 million.
+Those dreaming of instant riches might want to remember that the odds of winning Powerball are one in 292.2 million.
 They’re even steeper for Mega Millions, at one in 302.5 million.

 Mega Millions and Powerball are both played in 45 states as well as Washington, D.C., and the U.S. Virgin Islands.
 Powerball also is offered in Puerto Rico.